aswardly/sstest/README.md

 Running Unit Test
 -----------------
-Unit tests are performed by using PHPUnit which will become avaialbe after running '**composer install**' during offline installation.
+Unit tests are performed by using PHPUnit which will become available after running '**composer install**' during offline installation.
-The test configuration is located at '/tests' and the unit test code is located at 'test' folder under '/module' (e.g. /module/Emoneygw/test/)
+The test configuration is located at '/tests' and the unit test code is located at 'test' folder under '/module' (e.g. */module/Emoneygw/test/*)

 Running unit tests requires console access.
 You can perform this after following offline installation steps above.
 1. Open your console, navigate to the '**/test/**' folder